hyungmogu/ctci/README.md

 ## Work Summary

+### August 22nd, 2019
+1. Worked on the last of twelve projects ['Social-Team-Builder'](https://github.com/hyungmogu/THPWD12-Social-Team-Builder) for Team Treehouse's Python Web Tech Degree
+    - Added tests for the following endpoint
+        1. '/applications'
+        2. '/'
+    - Worked on adding permissions to views

 ### August 21st, 2019
 1. Worked on the last of twelve projects ['Social-Team-Builder'](https://github.com/hyungmogu/THPWD12-Social-Team-Builder) for Team Treehouse's Python Web Tech Degree
     - Added tests for the following endpoint